-Topgolf Las Vegas opens up shop just off the fabulous Strip bringing their own brand of Golf Entertainment to the masses…. of tourist!
+Topgolf Las Vegas opens up shop, just off the fabulous Strip, bringing their brand of Golf Entertainment to the masses, of tourist!

 Early last year Topgolf announced they were coming to Vegas and since the day of that press release I’ve been waiting ever so patiently for the day the bays opened and the fun to begin.

-You’ll have to forgive me a bit on the photos.
-I had some free time on Memorial Day so I grabbed the kids and headed down to check the place out.
-It was warm and sunny out and the photos I took really don;t showcase the awe Topgolf Las Vegas has when standing there looking over the entire property, All I can suggest is you go check it out.
+You’ll have to forgive me a bit with the photos.
+I had some free time on Memorial Day, so I grabbed the kids and headed down to check the place out.
+It was warm and sunny out, and the photos don’t showcase the awe Topgolf Las Vegas.
+All I can suggest is you go check it out.

 OK, disclaimer out of the way…

-in the Yard there’s a BIG ASS screen, Sports Book style featuring 5 broadcasts.
-The chairs were very comfortable and I enjoyed sitting down relaxing while my girls played some bean bag toss (I hate calling it corn hole) and had their first experience with a bar style shuffle board game.
+In the Yard, there are BIG ASS screens, Sports Book style featuring live broadcasts.
+The chairs were very comfortable, and I enjoyed sitting down relaxing while my girls played some bean bag toss (I hate calling it corn hole) and had their first experience with a bar-style shuffleboard game.